-This Guide for dentists, will show you exactly how to prescribe oral appliances for snoring patients.
-Including lots of real life examples.
+This Ultimate Guide for dentists, will show you exactly how and when to prescribe oral appliances for snoring patients.
+Supplemented with multiple real-life examples, downloads, videos, photos of impressions and 13 intra-oral images.

-It could equally be titled ‘When to prescribe…” because there’s a right and a wrong time to prescribe a Mandibular Repositioning Appliance (the technical name).
+It could equally be titled ‘When to prescribe…” as there’s a right and a wrong time to prescribe a Mandibular Repositioning Appliance (the technical name).

 The best part?
 If you’re a UK dentist, I will show you how to prescribe oral appliances for snorers without a prior medical diagnosis (and stay indemnified).